npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Mon, 8 Apr 2024 19:52:25 +0530
 ### [Why you could be paying more to fly to your summer holiday destination](https://www.firstpost.com/explainers/vistara-scales-back-operations-flight-cancellations-pilots-sick-leave-airfare-increase-13757508.html)

-Article found but Couldn't summarize
-After Vistara pilots called in sick to protest against the new pay structure, leading to delays and flight cancellations last week, the airline has decided to scale down operations.
-It will be cancelling 25 to 30 flights every day.
-It’s peak travel season in India and even disruptions by one airline could further lead to an increase in airfares
+Vistara airline is facing operational challenges due to pilot protests against a new pay structure, leading to flight cancellations and delays.
+The airline has decided to reduce its operations by 10%, cancelling 25 to 30 flights daily.
+This scale-down is a response to pilot shortages and aims to stabilize operations.
+The reduction in flights during the peak travel season in India could lead to increased airfares.
+Discontent among Vistara pilots is part of broader issues within Tata's aviation sector, with pilots from other Tata-owned airlines also expressing concerns over work conditions.
+The industry-wide impact of these disruptions, combined with existing demand-supply gaps, suggests a potential rise in airfare costs.
+The situation is exacerbated by other airlines facing their own challenges, further straining the domestic airline industry's capacity to meet the high demand for air travel during the summer season.

 Mon, 8 Apr 2024 19:30:27 +0530
 ### [Paw Patrol: Meet Roger and Wilson, the dogs aiding earthquake victims in Taiwan](https://www.firstpost.com/explainers/paw-patrol-meet-roger-and-wilson-the-dogs-aiding-earthquake-victims-in-taiwan-13757466.html)